-Standard interconnecting cables are supplied with each system such that the distance between the cabinet and the head is approximately 33 feet (10 meters), without regard to which side of the head the meter unit is installed (longer cable lengths are available - consult the factory for details).
+Standard interconnecting cables are supplied with each system such that the distance between the cabinet and the head is approximately 33 feet (10 meters).
+Longer cable lengths are available - consult the factory for details.
 Each of the individual conductors is tagged with a numbered label corresponding to a terminal block connection, providing an easy hookup to the Metering Unit.
 Keyed connectors are provided on the Measuring Head side of the cables to ensure correct hookup.